 Skip to contents

-Standardise the width in 'ggplot2' geoms to appear visually consistent across plots with different numbers of categories, panel dimensions, and orientations.
+Standardise the width in ggplot2 geoms so that widths appear visually consistent across plots with different numbers of categories, panel dimensions, and orientations.

 Usage